Cumberland Gap: America’s First Great Gateway to the West

 oldphoto

-Now the town has expanded into several blocks lined with antique shops, a bar, coffee shops, cafes, a gallery, commissary, a bed & breakfast, and a bicycle museum.
+Now the town has expanded into several blocks lined with antique shops, a bar, coffee shops, cafés, a gallery, commissary, a bed & breakfast, and a bicycle museum.

-At Gap Creek, the staff was on point and the chai, latte, and smoothies were all delicious.
-This cafe is a known hotspot for the Lincoln Memorial University college students and many active / athletic types.
-My favourite part about this location is the large dog-friendly spaces outside, near the creek, and under the shade trees.
+At Gap Creek Coffee House & Café, the staff was on point and the chai, latte, and smoothies were all delicious.
+This café is a known hotspot for the Lincoln Memorial University college students and many active / athletic types.

 67805516_10157676787708885_2765287746904784896_n